pepoospina/simple-reminders/stack/README.md

 - May 20: 0.45h - Setup api from template
 - May 21: 4.30h - Deploy, connect frontend, build tests, connect DB
+- May 21: 2.30h - Configure local emulation, deploy to aws.
+CRUD working.